Turbo Start from Bay Bridge Aquarium

 My package arrived hot!
-Are the bacteria all dead?
+Are the bacteria killed or non-viable?

 Why does the bottle say "Keep Refrigerated" then?

 It should be kept cold, if possible, to slow down the bacterial metabolism to keep it alive longer.
 From manufacturing to the end of its shelf life, and beyond, the potency (quantity in the bottle) slowly reduces as it ages.
 The standard baseline is at the expiration date.
 Newer bottles (that we get once a week!) have more bacteria.
 The lower the temperature, the slower that metabolism goes, and so it will last much longer.
 These bacteria are very happy in the 90sif they have enough nutrients and grow fastest in those conditions, even, but the extra nutrition in the bottle will be used up more quickly, so that is why you want to keep it cold.
 Freezing will actually harm much of the bacteria.
 The product will continue to work, however, even if heated, even past the "Best Buy" date.
 This ability to withstand heat is also written on the bottle label directly now.
 It is still safe to use, however, and can never do harm.

 The bacteria in TurboStart are highly concentrated and act as a starter to get the nitrogen cycle going in a new aquarium, to reduce ammonia and nitrite, or replenish bacteria in already set up aquariums.
 No two batches or bottles have the same quantity of bacteria.
 It is still a very concentrated culture with a massive amount of starting bacteria, and we always have near 99% success with it with our customers.

 How does it work to remove ammonia and nitrite?